stheroux/MMWG/README.md

-# MMWG
+# MMWG SOPs
-Links for the California Molecular Methods Workgroup SOPs and feedback
+Links for the California Molecular Methods Workgroup SOPs.
+Links to feedback forms are provided within the individual SOPs.

 ## Links to SOPs